Impacts of changing dietary patterns on German agriculture

 Changing dietary patterns have multiple impacts on the German agricultural sector, international trade and the environment.
 In order to estimate economic and ecological effects, we will conduct a model-based analysis using the general equilibrium model MAGNET (Modular Applied GeNeral Equilibrium Tool).
 The model depicts all sectors of an economy, with a specific focus on the agricultural sector and closely related sectors (e.g. biofuels).
 In addition, MAGNET considers domestic and international interactions between all actors and markets.

-Within the project several scenarios will be implementend that will analyse the effects of progressive reductions in the consumption of animal-source foods, the substitution possibilities of animal-source foods by plant-based products as well as the effects of demographic change on dietary patterns.
+Within the project several scenarios will be implemented to analyse the effects of progressive reductions in the consumption of animal-source foods, the substitution possibilities of animal-source foods by plant-based products as well as the effects of demographic change on dietary patterns.
 Simulation results will show the effects on consumer spending, sectoral income, trade, welfare as well as on greenhouse gas emissions and resource use.